How To Actually Keep Your New Year’s Resolutions

 Maybe an alteration of a less than favorable trait or behavior you commonly display.
 Could even be to continue an aspect of life that has been fruitful, the possibilities are without end.

-You’re not limited to one either.
-With that said I wouldn’t suggest overwhelming yourself, focus on a few.
+With that said I don’t suggest overwhelming yourself, focus on a few.
 Too many changes at once lowers the likelihood of compliance.
 It’s difficult enough to make one change (I’m still stuck on that stat).

 New Year’s Resolution Ideas